andykee/lentil/docs/user_guide/diffraction.rst

     .. code-block:: pycon

-        >>> w1 = lentil.Wavefront(wavelength=500e-9)
+        >>> w1 = lentil.Wavefront(wavelength=650e-9)
         >>> w1.field
         1+0j
         >>> w1.focal_length
         inf

-2. **Propagate the wavefront through the first plane in the optical system** - the planes that describe an optical system typically change a propagating wavefront in some way.
+2. **Propagate the wavefront through the first plane in the optical system** - the planes that describe an optical system typically modify a propagating wavefront in some way.
 By multiplying a |Wavefront| and a |Plane| together, a new
-   |Wavefront| is returned representing the state of the complex field after
+   |Wavefront| is returned representing the the complex field after propagating
-   propagating through the plane:
+   through the plane:

     .. code-block:: pycon